hopsoft/kvn/README.md

 Similar to JSON but more limited in scope.
 Can be used to represent basic key/value data structures as human readable strings.

+Useful when working with limited storage options, and extra data needs to be captured in a single field.

 ## Rules

 * Data structures should be flat (i.e. 1 level deep, no nesting)